aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldadvance/vertical_position/_index.md

 ﻿---
+title: FieldAdvance.vertical_position property
+linktitle: vertical_position property
-title: vertical_position property
+articleTitle: vertical_position property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets the number of points by which the text that follows the field should be moved vertically from the top edge of the page."
+description: "FieldAdvance.vertical_position property.
+Gets or sets the number of points by which the text that follows the field should be moved vertically from the top edge of the page."
 type: docs
 weight: 70
 url: /python-net/aspose.words.fields/fieldadvance/vertical_position/